 As a stallion

-Peter Pan's highest ranking on the American general sire list was fifth in 1926; he was also ninth in 1920.
-In addition, he was third on the French general sire list in 1916 and ranked four times among the top 10 American broodmare sires including a runner-up finish in 1931.
-According to Sires and Dams of Stakes Winners 1925-1985 (Blood-Horse), he sired 48 stakes winners (19.6%) from 245 foals.
-Peter Pan is a Brilliant chef-de-race in the Roman dosage system.
+According to Sires and Dams of Stakes Winners 1925-1985 (Blood-Horse), Peter Pan sired 48 stakes winners (19.6%) from 245 foals.
+Peter Pan is a Brilliant chef-de-race in the Roman-Miller dosage system.

 Notable progeny